GaganSingh001/My-Portfolio/data_visualizations/README.md

 ## Project Title
-Film Analysis
+Data Visualization

 ## Business Drivers and Significance
-The motivation behind this project was to create a dashboard in Power BI to quickly analyze whether a particular film would be successful.
+The motivation behind this project was to create a dashboard in Power BI to quickly analyze whether a future film would be successful.
 Also to provide the details that factor in with the determination.

 ## Project Overview-
 The dashboard answers the following questions: